 According to Amin (2005), reliability of an instrument refers to the extent to which the research instruments are without bias thus, presenting consistent measurements especially in data collection process.
 To ensure reliability for interview guides, recorded interviews, extensive interview notes and field notes were ensured so as determine reliability.
-These processes highlighted potential problems and areas that might have been omitted.
+These processes highlight potential problems and areas that may be omitted.
 The pre-test was employed to contribute to the credibility, dependability and trustworthiness of a questionnaire.
-The findings from the test-retest were coded in the SPSS, a computer package to test for reliability at the Cronbanch's alpha coefficient of 0.7 so as to assess the internal consistency and the findings regarding these are presented in Table 2.
+The findings from the test-retest was coded in the SPSS, a computer package to test for reliability at the Cronbanch's alpha coefficient of 0.7 so as to assess the internal consistency and the findings regarding these were presented and computed.